tronprotocol/event-plugin/README.md

  * **topics**: each event type maps to one Kafka topic, we support four event types subscribing, block, transaction, contractlog and contractevent.
  * **triggerName**: the trigger type, the value can't be modified.
  * **enable**: plugin can receive nothing if the value is false.
  * **topic**: the value is the kafka topic to receive events.
 Make sure it has been created and Kafka process is running
+ **note**: if the server is not 127.0.0.1, pls set some properties in config/server.properties file
+           remove comment 31 line, set listeners=PLAINTEXT://:9092
+           remove comment 36 line, set advertised.listeners to PLAINTEXT://host_ip:9092

 ##### Install Kafka
 **On Mac**: